Deekshith-Samudrala/Calendarsystem/README.md

 Description:

-The goal of this project was to build a calendar appointment system backend that integrates with MongoDB to store events and availability slots for Dr. John.
+The goal of this project was to build a calendar appointment backend system that integrates with MongoDB to store events and display availabe slots for Dr. John.
 Users can view available time slots for booking appointments.

 Installation: